-Cabinets can be expensive and when you’re about to spend a large sum of money, possibly tens of thousands of dollars, you want to know the person you’re dealing with is professional, honest, knowledgeable and forthright with a good amount of experience under their belt, and you certainly don’t want a “Yes-Man”.
-Let’s give them a chance.
-If they want to talk over you, down to you or about their pets and their problems more than they want to talk about how they might be of assistance, let the flag wave.
+Buying cabinets can be expensive and when you’re about to spend a large sum of money, possibly tens of thousands of dollars, you want to know the person you’re dealing with is professional, honest, knowledgeable and forthright with a good amount of experience under their belt, and you certainly don’t want a “Yes-Man” If you happen in a store and are greeted with the most sugary hey y’all, sweetie pie, sugar darlin’ you’ve ever heard, let the flag raise.
+Maybe they’re just have a colorful personality, let’s give them a chance.
+Now, if they want to talk to you about their pets and their problems more than they want to talk about how they be of assistance, let the flag wave.
 Again, maybe they’ve simply “never met a stranger”, a great personality trait.
 However, If they don’t ask relevant questions or have immediate answers aside from canned sales-trained responses; plant the flag and leave.
 At least you gave them a chance.
 That’s all any of us in the industry hope for; the opportunity to show you what we can do, have done and how we can be of assistance in hopes to earn your business, hopefully, for life.
 Unfortunately, these chances mean more to some than others.

 Don’t Get Me Wrong